department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 ### Can I get VA education benefits through the Montgomery GI Bill?

-You may be able to get benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) and the Montgomery GI Bill Selected Reserve (MGIB-SR).
+You may be able to get benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).

 You may be able to get benefits through the MGIB-AD if you served at least 2 years on active duty, and you:
 - Were honorably discharged, **and**